 South Dakota surprised me the most; as it’s a state you don’t hear much about.
 Despite being two states away, it’s only a five-hour drive from Denver (which is even closer than Moab!).
 Second, most of the adventures and attractions are conveniently clustered into the southwest part of the state so you can see a lot without a lot of drive time.
 The verdant Black Hills and Custer area offer plenty of opportunities to play, from traditional outdoor pursuits like rock climbing and mountain biking to more unique activities like cave exploration.
 The highlight was no doubt the scenic helicopter flight over Mount Rushmore and Crazy Horse in a pimped out all-glass chopper that looked like it was straight outta M.A.S.H.
 I loved it so much I returned a month later to camp out at the Badlands.

 There’s something to be said about touristing in your own state, and whenever someone comes to visit, I quite enjoy playing tour guide (especially if they’ve never been to Colorado before).
-I typically take people down the scenic I-70 mountain drive, but this time, we headed south to hike Garden of the Gods (big mistake on a holiday weekend, it becomes zoo-like) and to raft Royal Gorge, once the highest suspension bridge in the world.
+I typically take people down the scenic I-70 mountain drive, but this time, we headed to Colorado Springs to hike Garden of the Gods (big mistake on a holiday weekend) and to raft Royal Gorge, once the highest suspension bridge in the world.
 While I’d been down this river before, it’s one of the most fun whitewater trips you can take — and seriously raging.

 Arizona Heat Wave